 Day in the Life of an SLP Student

 The career path for those studying to become a speech pathologist can be extremely rewarding.
-Speech pathologists are in high demand, as the Bureau of Labor Statistics (BLS) reports 41,900 new speech therapists are expected to enter the industry from 2018 to 2028.
-That’s a growth rate of 27%, which is much higher than the average for all jobs.
+Speech pathologists are in high demand, as the U.S. Department of Labor, Bureau of Labor Statistics (BLS), Occupational Outlook Report: Speech Language Pathologists, reports that 28,200 new speech therapists are expected to enter the industry between 2024 and 2034; a growth rate of 15%, which is much higher than the average for all jobs.

 What’s Speech Pathology Grad School Like?

 Speech pathology grad school is typically a two-year program.
 Some programs offer flexibility.
-For example, there are some online speech pathology master’s degree programs that provide accelerated 20-month tracks and part-time 36-month tracks.
+For example, some online speech pathology master’s programs offer accelerated 20-month tracks and part-time 36-month tracks.
 The length of your program will also depend on the prerequisites you’ve already completed.
-In some cases, you may need to complete foundational coursework, which can make the program longer.
+In some cases, you may need to complete foundational coursework, which can lengthen the program.

 The second half of SLP grad school focuses on clinical work.
-You’ll still take classes throughout the week on topics like clinical methods and various speech and fluency disorders, but students will also have a clinical work schedule.
-This is similar to an internship, where you’ll do supervised speech pathology work with clients.
-By the end of their SLP program, graduates must have a minimum of 400 supervised clinical hours
+You’ll still take classes on topics such as clinical methods and various speech and fluency disorders, but you will also have a clinical work schedule.
+This is similar to an internship, where you’ll provide supervised speech pathology services to clients.
+By the end of their SLP program, graduates must have a minimum of 400 supervised clinical hours,

 Speech-Language Pathology Student Life

-During speech therapist school, schedules will likely be made so that clinical client work can happen outside class hours.
+During your SLP master’s program, schedules will likely be made so that clinical client work can happen outside class hours.
 Speech-language pathology students will have homework and study for exams while also preparing for client sessions.

 The mix of clinical and classroom work makes for demanding schedules.
-In addition to attending class, writing papers, participating in research and doing clinical work, some speech pathology students join clubs or volunteer through their speech pathologist program.
-Participating in extracurriculars can help aspiring speech therapists get valuable experience that enhances a resume.
+In addition to attending class, writing papers, participating in research, and doing clinical work, some speech pathology students join clubs or volunteer through their speech pathology program.
+Participating in extracurricular activities can help aspiring speech therapists get valuable experience that enhances their resume.

 Some speech pathology students also work as teaching assistants, helping undergraduate professors grade papers and manage student communication.
-This can be a helpful way for SLP students to gain a mentor and gain connections to field research.
+This can be a helpful way for SLP students to find a mentor and make connections for field research.

 SLP Student Schedule in Speech Pathology School